LACMTA/11ty-web-template/README.md

 Use `node --version` to verify you're running Node 12 or newer.

-Download this repository.
+Fork or use this template repository to create a new project.

+Set up the configuration for you project:

+- `.eleventy.js` - update `pathPrefix` to your project's folder/repository name
+- `src/_includes/default.liquid` - update `title` for your project

-Run this command to build serve the site:
+Run this command to build and serve the site:

 ``` bash
 npm run start